MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/diskpart.md

 ms.author: jgerend
 ---

-# DiskPart
+# diskpart

 > Applies to: Windows 10, Windows 8.1, Windows 8, Windows 7, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, and Windows Server 2008 R2, Windows Server 2008

-DiskPart commands help you manage your computer's drives (disks, partitions, volumes, or virtual hard disks).
+The diskpart command interpreter helps you manage your computer's drives (disks, partitions, volumes, or virtual hard disks).

-Before you can use DiskPart commands, you must first list, and then select an object to give it focus.
-After an object has focus, any DiskPart commands that you type will act on that object.
+Before you can use **diskpart** commands, you must first list, and then select an object to give it focus.
+After an object has focus, any diskpart commands that you type will act on that object.

 ## List available objects